saberamini/HadoopMultiNodeSetup/README.md

 </configuration>
 ```

-Now we need to update our yarn-site.xml (across all nodes).
+Now we need to update our <b>yarn-site.xml</b> (across all nodes).
 The only change here for us is to change the namenode from localhost to master.

 ```
 <configuration>